StackFuel Friends: Recommend StackFuel and get 2 x secure 250 €

 Interested in more?

+As a data analyst, you will collect, prepare and evaluate data so that business decisions can be made on a reliable basis.
 But in addition to banks and insurance companies, data analysts are also in demand in many other industries: from weather forecasting to environmental research and from e-commerce to online marketing, the interests are diverse and the job as a data analyst is a door opener to exciting topics.
-By the way: you don't earn too much as a data analyst either!
+If you meet all the requirements and have a good knowledge of the subject, data analyst is a really promising profession - also in terms of your potential salary!

 What does a data analyst do?

-As a data analyst, you collect and process various types of data: whether it's usage data from the internet, business figures or financial market data is of secondary importance.
+As a data analyst, you collect and process various types of data: whether it's usage data from the Internet, business figures or financial market data is of secondary importance.
 Where necessary, you put the data into context, identify business trends or problems and make the data available to decision-makers.

 You often work closely with other data-driven colleagues, such as data scientists or business analysts.
-To better understand this, we have described it here, How to become a data analyst and what distinguishes the different job titles from one another,
+To better understand this, we have described it here, How to become a data analyst and what distinguishes the different job titles from one another.

 What requirements do you need to meet to become a Data Analyst?